undercover-el/undercover.el/README.md

                      (:report-format 'simplecov)
                      (:send-report nil))
   ```

+  See the documentation of the `undercover` function for more details.

 - Set the `UNDERCOVER_FORCE` environment variable to calculate coverage even when not running on a CI: